PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 Unfortunately not a single way provides an ultimate testing facility to be applied blindly to any chosen problem without investigating the appropriateness of the data at hand (see previous section).
-Every kind of :class:`~mvpa.measures.base.DatasetMeasure` provides an easy way to trigger assessment of *statistical significance* by specifying ``null_dist`` parameter with a distribution estimator.
+Every kind of :class:`~mvpa.measures.base.Measure` provides an easy way to trigger assessment of *statistical significance* by specifying ``null_dist`` parameter with a distribution estimator.
 After a given measure is computed, the corresponding p-value(s) for the returned value(s) could be accessed at